 4. Routine maintenance tasks#

-QuasarDB requires certain tasks be performed regularly to maintain optimal performance.
-The tasks discussed in this chapter are required, but they are repetetive in nature and can easily be automated using standard tools.
+QuasarDB requires certain tasks to be performed regularly to maintain optimal performance.
+The tasks discussed in this chapter are required, but they are repetitive in nature and can easily be automated using standard tools.

 4.1.
 Graceful shutdown#